oschweitzer/learning-resources/javascript_lesson.md

 When the function is finished, the `this` object is returned by the JavaScript engine unless the function returns something else.

-A function used to create objects is called a **function construcutor**.
+A function used to create objects is called a **function constructor**.

 All functions have a `prototype` property.
 This property is not used unless the function is a constructor (so only when using the `new` operator).
 This property `prototype` doesn't contain the value of the function prototype but the prototype of all objects that will created with this constructor function.
 This feature allows, when we create multiple objects from this constructor, to add a property or a method to the prototype so all objects will have it.